William Holmes Crosby Jr.: Soldier and physician

-Crosby as translator
+Translator

 In 1974, while he was preparing a chapter on the spleen for a textbook on hematology, he included in it his translation of a stanza from Baudelaire's poem Spleen to introduce the word with its original meaning of "the organ of anger and melancholy".
 He began translating Baudelaire again in 1978 and for the next fourteen years worked on what would become The Flowers of Evil & Paris Spleen.
-These translations were unique in their maintenance of Baudelaire’s original rhythm and rhyme scheme.
+These translations were unique in their maintenance of Baudelaire's original rhythm and rhyme scheme.
 The collection was published as "Flowers of Evil and Paris Spleen" by Boa Editions in 1991.
-The publication is augmented by original woodcuts done by Crosby’s son, David.
+The publication is augmented by original woodcuts done by Crosby's son, David.
 Crosby completed a translation of Catullus however this was never published.